ceholden/open-geo-tutorial/README.md

    [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_5_classification.html)]
 6. More to come!!!

-I strongly recommend using docker and downloading the notebooks so you can play as you read along, otherwise you will quickly forget these tools.
+I strongly recommend using docker and downloading the jupyter notebooks so you can play as you read along, otherwise you will quickly forget these tools.

 ### Some of the things you'll learn: